 There are many good email service providers out there, but the one I use and recommend is ConvertKit*.

-ConvertKit’s ‘complete’ package starts at $29 per month, but the good news is ConvertKit also have a free plan!
+ConvertKit’s ‘Creator’ package (the one I use) starts at $9 per month, but the good news is ConvertKit also have a free plan!

 But if you have 1000 subscribers you will more than likely be making enough money to more than cover the cost!
 (There’s a well-known rule of thumb that for every subscriber on your email list, you should be making $1 a month.)